 will present an intimate, 3-day professional development retreat with Dr. André de Quadros during which 16 choral conductors can explore innovative practices and develop strategies for offering relevant opportunities for singing together in their local communities, schools, and choral organizations.

-Given the uncertainties related to the Covid-19 pandemic, the retreat has been postponed until the Fall 2022.
+Given the uncertainties related to the Covid-19 pandemic, the retreat has been postponed until the Spring 2023.
 Watch for updates.